-The SCF collects information from respondents on receipt of inheritances and inter vivos transfers, as well as the giving of inter vivos transfers.
-Feiveson and Sabelhaus (2019) show that inheritances received are well captured in the SCF, based on benchmarking those reported inheritances against estimated bequests.
-10 One key to getting SCF inheritances and gifts received closer to aggregate benchmarks is recognizing that some inheritances and gifts are captured outside of the SCF inheritance module, particularly in the sections on real estate and business assets.
-Some respondents report having received property or businesses through an inheritance or gift, but do not include those transfers later when the inheritance questions are asked (see Appendix A for further details).
-Adding those unreported inheritances and gifts raises the totals noticeably (Feiveson and Sabelhaus 2019).
+The SCF collects information from respondents on receipt of inheritances and inter vivos transfers as well as the giving of inter vivos transfers.
+Feiveson and Sabelhaus (2019) show that inheritances received are well captured in the SCF, based on benchmarking those reported inheritances against estimated bequests.10 One key to getting SCF inheritances and gifts received closer to aggregate benchmarks is recognizing that some inheritances and gifts are captured outside of the SCF inheritance module, particularly in the sections on real estate and business assets.
+Some respondents report having received property or businesses through an inheritance or gift but do not include those transfers later when the inheritances and gifts raises the totals noticeably (Feiveson and Sabelhaus 2019).
 Inter vivos transfers pose an additional challenge, because the wording of questions about transfers made is quite different from the wording of questions about transfers received, such that transfers received are systematically lower (Feiveson and Sabelhaus 2019).

 To develop their augmented measure of intergenerational transfers, Feiveson and Sabelhaus (2019) build on the fact that the SCF asks respondents about lifetime inheritances and substantial gifts received.
 The inheritance module has retrospective questions on lifetime transfers received, with as many as three occurrences for which details are collected, and a "mop-up" question to capture all other transfers received.
 Respondents are asked to report any inheritances or "substantial assets in a trust or other form" that they "ever received" starting with the "largest" and working down.
 The data collected on the first three inheritances include type of transfer, value of transfer, year received, and from whom.
-Note that there is no inquiry about what specific asset(s) were transferred, meaning there are distinctions such as real estate versus stocks and bonds or cash.
+Note that there is no inquiry about the specific type of asset that was transferred, meaning there are no distinctions such as real estate versus stocks and bonds or cash.